harpreet9ja/llm-profile-chatbot/README.md

 ## 💡 How it works

-* Extracts text from a PDF resume
+- Extracts text from a PDF resume
-* Combines it with a summary file
+- Combines it with a summary file
-* Uses a system prompt to simulate a real person
+- Uses a system prompt to simulate a real person
-* Sends chat history + user message to OpenAI
+- Sends chat history + user message to OpenAI
-* Returns contextual responses
+- Returns contextual responses

 ---

 ## 📌 Example Use Cases

-* Personal portfolio chatbot
+- Personal portfolio chatbot
-* Resume assistant
+- Resume assistant
-* AI-based profile Q&A system
+- AI-based profile Q&A system
-* Demo project for LLM apps
+- Demo project for LLM apps

----

-## ⚠️ Notes

-* Do not commit `.env` file
-* Keep API keys secure
-* Large PDFs may need preprocessing

 ---